karthikaj6/finetuning_llms/README.md

-# finetuning_llms
+# Finetuning llms using PyTorch, HuggingFace and PeFT, LORA

-Finetuning Flam LLM with custom data to summarise input
+Finetuning Flan LLM with custom data to summarise input